 Assume scarcity: Always try to stretch the resources we have, get excited when things have multiple uses, spend money like it is the last, and maintain a runway.

-Life balance: This is a long-term challenge and we want as many people to join and thrive in that time, so it is important to take time off, work-life balance, and being a primarily remote-only team is a large part of the solution.
+Life balance: This is a long-term challenge and we want as many people to join and thrive in that time, so it is important to take time off and maintain a healthy work-life balance.
+Being a primarily remote-only team is a large part of the solution.

-Uphold our values: Make all our decisions based on the following values, even if it is inconvenient.
+Uphold our values: Make all our decisions based on the values detailed below, even if it is inconvenient.

 Collaboration: Helping others is our priority, even when it is not immediately related to the goals that we are trying to achieve.